 When we get on the phone, we’ll talk about what’s going on and look for the reasons why the perfectionism is hanging on.
 I really look forward to speaking with you – I’d love to help you find the freedom that I and countless others have found by giving up the need to be perfect and being able to make peace with food and your body!

-The most common question I am asked when it comes to full permission to eat whatever you want is: “What if I have a medical condition and my doctor has told me I can’t eat [fill in the blank] food?”
+The most common question I’m asked about full permission to eat whatever you want is: “What if I have a medical condition and my doctor has told me I can’t eat [fill in the blank] food?”
 I understand the confusion, it’s like mixed messages, eat whatever you want but don’t eat this or that based on the doctor’s advice.

 For this reason, and many others (like food allergies or sensitivities) I like to share the concept of the Three Food Groups.
-Don’t worry, this isn’t anything close to what you learned in school (that was sponsored by the meat and dairy industries, by the way).
-And it’s not the boring food pyramid that the government has come up with and keeps changing just when you think you have it figured out.
+Don’t worry, this isn’t anything like what you learned in school (that was sponsored by the meat and dairy industries, by the way).
+And it’s not the boring food pyramid (or My Plate) that the government is always pushing.

-The foods you can include in this group are anything you really like or love.
+The foods in this group are anything you really like or love.
 Yes, that includes chocolate, ice cream, or whatever else you tend to deny yourself when dieting.
-And most importantly, do not consider how “bad” or “forbidden” the diet mentality tells you those foods are.
+And most importantly, do not consider how “bad” or “forbidden” diet culture tells you those foods are.
 I assure you, by working on intuitive eating principles and taking care of yourself, you won’t be eating those previously scary foods day in and day out.
-You’ll really savor them when you eat them, and enjoy lots of other satisfying food from this food group.
+You’ll really savor them when you eat and enjoy lots of other satisfying food from this food group.

 When I was growing up, it was a rule that I had to try any food that was put in front of me.
-Unfortunately, some foods that I really couldn’t stand I still had to eat for whatever reason.
-Needless to say, this has created for me an aversion to trying new things (I’m getting better) and an intense dislike for certain foods like mayonnaise, hard boiled eggs, and beets, among other foods.
+Unfortunately, some foods I couldn’t stand I still had to continue eating.
+Needless to say, this created an aversion to trying new things (I’m getting better) and an intense dislike for certain foods like mayonnaise, hard-boiled eggs, and beets, among other foods.
 I’m sure you have at least a couple of foods you really don’t like.
 If you are still choking them down because you’ve been told they are “superfoods” or prevent this or that, now is the time to let them go.
-There is such a variety of food available to us that you can always find a food you like to get the nutrient or benefit you are looking for.
+There is such a variety of food available to us that you can always find foods you like to get the nutrient or benefit you’re looking for.

-Sometimes what appears to be a food allergy is really a matter of the amount of the food you are eating.
 I hear all the time, “I’m allergic to sugar.”
-I don’t know if there really is such a condition, but my experience tells me that this person has problems when she eats more sugar than honors her body.
+There’s no solid research proving this is possible, and in my experience, this person usually has problems when she eats more sugar than honors her body.

 I remember the days of grabbing a large bag of candy, hiding from everyone so I could binge on it, and then having to lie down and sleep off how awful I felt.
-Today, I can have candy, but I have an amount that honors me and I have had the pleasure of the candy and I can move on with my day feeling just fine.
-The main thing with this food group is to remember that you are making a conscious decision to not eat something you may like because you want to honor your body and take care of yourself, therefore there’s no need to feel restricted or deprived.
+Today, I can have candy, but I have an amount that honors me.
+Once I’ve had a certain amount, I’m satisfied and I can move on with my day feeling good.
+The main thing with this food group is to remember that you’re making a conscious decision to not eat something you may like because you want to honor your body and take care of yourself, therefore there’s no need to feel restricted or deprived.

 I hope this has given you some “food for thought”!
 If you are tired of the endless dieting and trying to beat your body into submission, please consider finding freedom for yourself with intuitive eating.

 And I’ve seen these women absolutely transform when they give up the dieting and endless exercise, make peace with food and their bodies and get on with living their lives right now.
-When they understand how obsessing over food and weight all day, every day has been holding them back from living – as well as from losing weight and keeping it off – there’s no stopping them!
-They start changing their thoughts, beliefs, behavior and focus all turn around, allowing them to get on with the lives they are meant to have.
+When they discover how obsessing over food and weight all day, every day has been holding them back from living, there’s no stopping them!
+Their thoughts, beliefs, behavior and focus all turn around, allowing them to get on with the lives they are meant to have.

-While I have many awesome stories I could share, including my own, what continues to break my heart and pushes me to keep getting the word out, are those that make an attempt at learning intuitive eating, but give up in frustration, insisting it doesn’t “work”.
+What continues to break my heart and pushes me to keep getting the word out, are those people who begin to work on intuitive eating, but give up in frustration, insisting it doesn’t “work”.

-I see blog posts, articles and I’ve even seen posts in intuitive eating forums, where those that have not yet seen “results” will publicly declare that intuitive eating caused them to eat more “junk food” or gain 50 pounds.
-Even worse, without understanding why these things are happening, they will warn anyone that will listen that intuitive eating doesn’t work and is a waste of time.
+I see blog posts and articles (and posts in intuitive eating forums), from those who haven’t seen “results” declare that intuitive eating caused them to eat more “junk food” or gain weight.
+Without understanding what the actual problem is, they warn anyone listening that intuitive eating simply doesn’t work.

 Would you beat yourself up in your yoga “practice” if, after learning about headstands, you couldn’t do one perfectly?
 Hopefully not.
 Even if you did, I bet it didn’t send you into days of guilt, shame and negative self-talk.